MTG/mtg-jamendo-dataset/README.md

 - `autotagging-moodtheme/audio-low` - audio for the mood/theme subset `autotagging_moodtheme.tsv` in low quality (46 GB)
 - `autotagging-moodtheme/melspecs` - mel-spectrograms for the `autotagging_moodtheme.tsv` subset (68 GB)

-For faster downloads, we host a copy of the dataset on Google Drive.
 We provide a script to download and validate all files in the dataset.
 See its help message for more information:

 ```bash
 python scripts/download/download.py -h